Chinese investors scramble for a bite of Apple

 "It's possible that the Apple suppliers list has generated more investor interest in us," said Ma Yuyan, an investor relations official at Anjie, which makes components used in iPhones and generates about half its revenue from Apple.

-Sixteen potential investors, including Haitong Securities Co, Bank of China Investment Management Co and HFT Fund Management Co, a fund venture of BNP Paribas, visited Anjie in January and February, its quarterly report showed.
+Sixteen potential investors, including Haitong Securities Co (600837.SS), Bank of China Investment Management Co and HFT Fund Management Co, a fund venture of BNP Paribas (BNPP.PA), visited Anjie in January and February, its quarterly report showed.

 BYD, which makes cars and batteries, declined to detail its business with Apple, citing a confidentiality agreement.
 The company has yet to publish its quarterly results.